The Agency Intern

 Let’s really think about what’s happening.
 AI is rapidly becoming capable of handling many traditional entry-level tasks:

-– First drafts of copy, from emails to social posts, generated in seconds
+• First drafts of reports, emails, and documentation generated in seconds

-– Basic work created with increasingly impressive quality
+• Basic analysis created with increasingly impressive quality

 These aren’t future capabilities – they’re here now.
 And they’re getting better at an alarming rate.